 This technique can be used to sew 2 hole or 4 hole buttons but the buttons should be relatively flat for the best results.
 Thick or domed buttons may not fit under the foot and will slip around so you will need to test it first.

-In order to sew a button with your sewing machine, you will need a button foot.
+In order to learn how to sew a button with your sewing machine, you will need a button foot.
 It generally has a very wide open toe for the button to sit under and is specially shaped to hold the button in place.
 You can purchase a generic one to fit most low shank machines.

 ALTERNATIVE: Now if you can't get hold of a special button foot, don't worry.
 You can actually use this same technique with a zig-zag or general foot.
 Just make sure the opening at the toe (where the needle goes in) is a bit wider than the holes in the button.

-Your button foot should snap on like most regular feet and you can thread your machine as you normally do.
+Your button foot should snap on like most regular feet, and you can thread your machine as you normally do.
 This close up reminds me that my machine needs a bit of a clean!

 Try and use a quality all-purpose polyester thread that won't break in the long term.